yazhouLiu-nust/PersonCarDetection/README.md

 ## File structure:
 All the code, data and models are backuped in the drive of Navlab:
 ```
-**Yazhou_20170812/*
+Yazhou_20170812/
-	**[Code]/*
+	+-- [Code]/
-		**api/*	- the self defined API functions for person/car detection
+	?  +-- api			: the self defined API functions for person/car detection
-		* windows/ : the vs2015 project of person/car detector
+	?  +-- window			: the vs2015 project of person/car detector
-		* darknet-master.zip : the yolo dart source, available from: https://github.com/pjreddie/darknet.git
+	?  +-- darknet-master.zip	: the yolo dart source, available from: https://github.com/pjreddie/darknet.git
-		* darknet-master_navlib.rar : the darknet code that has been changed for windows platform
+	?  +-- darknet-master_navlib.rar: the darknet code that has been changed for windows platform
 	+-- [Data]/
 	?  +-- CATS_Release		: the thermal-color image pair dataset publish in CVPR2017"CATS: A Color and Thermal Stereo Benchmark", available from:http://bigdatavision.org/CATS/
 	?  +-- inter_res				: the intermediate results
 	+-- [Doc]/
 	?  +-- navlab.20170725.pptx		: biweekly report 1